Meet The Team

 Its second hub on the East Coast is currently being built in Arlington, Virginia.
 The new hub is slated to bring over 25,000 new jobs to the area, which the company says are mostly tech- or corporate-related.

-Inside the ever-evolving company, three of the core businesses are: Amazon Web Services, currently led by Andy Jassy and soon to be led by Adam Selipsky; the Worldwide Consumer team, led by David Clark; and Prime Video and Amazon Studios, led by Mike Hopkins and soon to fall under the jurisdiction of Jeff Blackburn on his returns.
+Inside the ever-evolving company, three of the core businesses are: Amazon Web Services, currently led by Andy Jassy and soon to be led by Adam Selipsky; the Worldwide Consumer team, led by Dave Clark; and Prime Video and Amazon Studios, led by Mike Hopkins and soon to fall under the jurisdiction of Jeff Blackburn on his returns.

 Amazon Web Services - The Money Maker